Azure Pipeline Triggers Simplified

 In this article, we will explore the different types of pipeline triggers available in Azure Pipelines and how to use them.
 We will also discuss some common use cases for pipeline triggers and answer some frequently asked questions about this feature.

-Types of Pipeline Triggers
+7 Types of Azure Pipeline Triggers

 Azure Pipelines supports several types of pipeline triggers, each designed to handle different scenarios.
 Let's take a closer look at each type of trigger and when to use them.

-Scheduled Trigger
+1. Scheduled Trigger

 The Scheduled trigger allows you to run a pipeline on a schedule.
 You can set a specific time and frequency for the trigger to run, such as every day at 6:00 am or every week on Fridays at 9:00 pm.